-The DISSEMINATION WORKSHOP plays a key role in communicating the initial conclusions of D3 and in gathering feedback from stakeholders to produce the final version of D3.
-It engages all involved stakeholders in the work.
-The Dissemination Workshop is also acting as a forum to collect and discuss the stakeholders' views which is one of the key points.
+The DISSEMINATION WORKSHOP conducted in November 2021 played a key role in communicating the initial conclusions of D3 and in gathering feedback from stakeholders to produce the final version of D3.
+It engaged all involved stakeholders in the work.
+The Dissemination Workshop also acted as a forum to collect and discuss the stakeholders' views which is one of the key points.